Find the best 5-year variable mortgage rate in Ontario

 Source: Ratehub Historical Rate Chart

 The popularity of 5-year variable mortgage rates in Ontario

-Variable rates aren't as common as fixed rates in Ontario, or anywhere in Canada for that matter.
+Variable rates aren't as common as fixed rates in Ontario, or anywhere in Canada for that matter - just 22% of Canadian mortgages have variable and adjustable rates (Source: Mortgage Professionals Canada).
 This is primarily because fixed rates lock in a single regular payment for the entire length of your mortgage term, whereas variable rates can result in changes to your monthly payments.

 However, variable-rate mortgages tend to result in lower overall interest rates when averaged out long-term.
 As always, past results don't predict future trends, but variable rates will certainly let you take advantage of future drops in interest rates.
 As a result, there is a strong contingent of Ontario mortgages that use interest rates, generally between 15% and 30% of all mortgages, depending on where in the province you look.

 As for the term length, 5-year mortgage term are used on 66% of all mortgages and is by far the most common duration.
 It sits right in the middle of available mortgage term lengths, between one and 10 years, and, thus, its popularity reflects a risk-neutral average.

 What drives changes in 5-year variable mortgage rates?